Published By Janet Gershen-Siegel at October 5th, 2018

 And that is totally awesome!
 But as Sumo.com says, automation will save you enormous amounts of time.
 So consider this for-instance.

-Your company wants to post, say, four times a day on Instagram, twice a day on Twitter, and five times a day on Facebook.
+Your company wants to post, say, four times a day on Instagram, twice a day on Twitter, and six times a day on Facebook.
 Those numbers are purely for the sake of this example.
 For a seven-day week, that is:

 But what happens when you want to expand your reach and add, say, Snapchat?
 Or your social media person comes down with mono?
 Plus, do you really want to make them work on the weekend every single week, without fail?
 What do they do during the holidays?